Need to match a PDF’s typography? Here are the fastest ways to check font size in PDF files, identify font type, and match colors with Smallpdf.

 Smallpdf Edit PDF lets you add text and adjust font size from the on-screen toolbar, which makes it a solid way to match existing text when you’re editing a PDF quickly.

 Go to Edit PDF and upload your file from your device.
-You can also pull it in from Google Drive, Dropbox, or OneDrive.
+You can also pull it in from Google Drive, Dropbox, or OneDrive using the editor upload area below.

 Click “Text” in the toolbar, then click near the original text to place a text box.
 Type a short sample that includes letters with clear shapes, like ‘ag’ or ‘e.’